prathameshk54/LinuxDictionary/README.md

 # LinuxDictionary
-Using API to create easy access to a dictionary from terminal/shell in Linux
+Using REST API to create easy access to a dictionary from terminal/shell in Linux

 1. Open dict.sh
 2. Change the *path* in the file with the *path of your python file*